hl7au/au-fhir-core/input/pagecontent/general-requirements.md

          }
     ~~~

-2. For *non-coded* data elements where the applicable AU Core profile mandates a sub-element, e.g. in AU Core PractitionerRole, the sub-element `Practitioner.name.family` is mandatory, then the resource must contain the sub-element otherwise the resource will not be conformant.
+2. For *non-coded* data elements where the applicable AU Core profile mandates a sub-element, e.g. in AU Core Practitioner, the sub-element `Practitioner.name.family` is mandatory, then the resource must contain the sub-element otherwise the resource will not be conformant.

 3. For *coded* data elements:
     - *required* binding strength: